AliiSheiikh/Good-Tomatoes/README.md

 Before you begin, make sure you have installed:

 - [Node.js](https://nodejs.org/) (v16 or later recommended)
 - npm or yarn package manager
+- OMDb API key

 ## Setup and Installation